pulse-framework/pulse/README.md

 Please read the [changelog](https://pulsejs.org/introduction/changelog.html) to ensure your old code is compatible.

 Pulse is a global state and logic framework for reactive Javascript applications.
 Supporting frameworks like VueJS, React and React Native.
-Lightweight, modular and powerful, but most importantly friendly to beginngers.
+Lightweight, modular and powerful, but most importantly friendly to beginners.

 ## Why Pulse?